Security Debt in Practice: Nuanced Insights from Practitioners: Research Findings

-\noindentThis theme explores the reasons why SDs remain unaddressed in practice.
+This theme explores the reasons why SDs remain unaddressed in practice.
 It captures the organizational, technical, and contextual factors that prevent teams from resolving known vulnerabilities.
 Understanding these root causes is key to identifying what constraints or trade-offs lead to postponed security work.

-\textbf{Findings.} Participants identified a variety of factors contributing to unaddressed security vulnerabilities.
-The most prominent was time constraints (P2–P4, P9, P11–P13, P15, P19–P22), particularly due to the complexity of implementing security requirements under tight deadlines.
+\textbf{Findings.} Participants identified a variety of factors contributing to unaddressed security vulnerabilities, \cb{with some participants sharing more than one cause of SD}.
+The most prominent cause of SD was time constraint (P2--P4, P9, P11--P13, P15, P19--P22), particularly due to the complexity of implementing security requirements under tight deadlines (e.g., ``...unfortunately...we have less time for security...'', quoted P15).
 This often led to prioritizing delivery over testing and code review.
-The second most common factor was poor or missing security requirements, often caused by prioritizing functional requirements over security considerations (P1, P3–P4, P5, P10, P12, P13, P15, \cor{P16}, P17, P18).
+The second most common factor was \emph{poor or missing security requirements}, often caused by prioritizing functional requirements over security considerations (P1, P3, P4, P5, P10, P12, P13, P15, \cor{P16}, P17, P18). \cb{For example, P10 said ``...fixing security issues requires downtime, and since it is not directly exposed to the internet, it is considered low priority...'', through which security updates were deprioritized in favor of keeping the system running.}

-Some participants mentioned other contributing factors such as lack of technical expertise (P6, P9, P15–P16, P22), poor communication (P5–P6), lack of attention to detail (P5), non-compliance with industry standards (P5), and complex dependencies between teams (P13).
-Additionally, some participants pointed to lack of supervision and insufficient review for junior developers (P19), inadequate domain-specific monitoring (e.g., in blockchain systems) (P21), \cor{and embedded system limitations such as the inability to perform full encryption due to hardware constraints (P16)} as further root causes.
+Some participants mentioned other contributing factors such as lack of technical expertise \cb{such as P6, P7, P9, P15, P16, and P22 (e.g., ``some programmers modify existing code without fully understanding security implications, leading to vulnerabilities'', said P7)}, poor communication (P5, P6), lack of attention to detail (P5), non-compliance with industry standards (P5), and complex dependencies between teams (P4, P13). \cb{For example, P4 said ``shared account access...since the account is shared, we cannot track which support team member is responsible for actions...'', through which team dependencies left vulnerabilities unresolved.} Additionally, some participants pointed to lack of supervision and insufficient review for junior developers (P7), inadequate domain-specific monitoring (e.g., in blockchain systems) (\cb{e.g., ``very poor monitoring by blockchain people'', quoted P21}), \cor{and embedded system limitations such as the inability to perform full encryption due to hardware constraints (\cb{e.g., ``they cannot always encrypt all the traffic at high speeds'', quoted} P16) as further root causes.}